Systematic Review on Learning-based Spectral CT: DECT and PCCT Systems

 \ac{PCD} technology plays an important role in \ac{PCCT} imaging. \Acp{PCD} requires a single layer of semiconductor sensor that converts X-ray photons directly into electrical signals.
-The main converter materials at present are \ac{CZT} and \ac{Si}. \Ac{CZT} is a material with a higher atomic number Z than \ac{Si} and has a relatively high X-ray stopping power.
-Thus, the \ac{CZT}-based \ac{PCD} can have thin sensor layers of only a few millimeters, whereas \ac{Si}-based detector lengths must be long enough to ensure good X-ray absorption.
-In one example of \ac{Si}-based detector, the \ac{Si} wafers are mounted sideways or edge-on against incoming X-rays to form a deep \ac{Si} strip detector~\cite{Bornefalk_2010}.
-Therefore, building a full-area \ac{Si} detector system can be more challenging.
+The main converter materials at present are \ac{CZT} and Si. \ac{CZT} is a material with a higher atomic number Z than Si and has a relatively high X-ray stopping power.
+Thus, the \ac{CZT}-based \ac{PCD} can have thin sensor layers of only a few millimeters, whereas Si-based detector lengths must be long enough to ensure good X-ray absorption.
+In one example of Si-based detector, the Si wafers are mounted sideways or edge-on against incoming X-rays to form a deep Si strip detector~\cite{Bornefalk_2010}.
+Therefore, building a full-area Si detector system can be more challenging.
 For imaging performance, both types of \ac{PCD} have advantages and disadvantages in terms of signal quality as well as detection efficiency.
 More detailed comparisons can be found in~\cite{Ballabriga_2016,Danielsson_2021}.

 The innovation of \ac{PCD} makes \ac{PCCT} more attractive and offers unique advantages over conventional \ac{CT} or \ac{DECT}.
-These include improved dose efficiency by elimination of electronic noise, improved contrast-to-noise ratio through energy weighting~\cite{Willemink2018-oq, Samei2020-rf,Danielsson_2021}, higher spatial resolution due to the small sub-millimeter \ac{PCD} fabricated without any septa~\cite{siemens_pcct_white_paper,Danielsson_2021}, and most importantly, unprecedented material decomposition capabilities potentially for multi-tracer studies.
-In principle, \ac{PCCT} is much better than \ac{DECT}, but it has to deal with technical challenges, including charge sharing and pile-up effects together with the need for substantial hardware and system research and development.
+These include improved dose efficiency by elimination of electronic noise, improved \ac{CNR} ratio through energy weighting~\cite{Willemink2018-oq, Samei2020-rf,Danielsson_2021}, higher spatial resolution due to the small sub-millimeter \ac{PCD} fabricated without any septa~\cite{siemens_pcct_white_paper,Danielsson_2021}, and most importantly, unprecedented material decomposition capabilities potentially for multi-tracer studies.
+Although \ac{PCCT} is potentially more advantageous, it has to deal with technical challenges, including charge sharing and pile-up effects together with the need for substantial hardware and system research and development.
 Currently, the accessibility of \ac{PCCT} for clinical applications is still limited.